-The Extended Day Program is available on minimum days from 12:00 pm to 5:45 pm for children enrolled in the program and for drop-in students.
+The Extended Care Program is available on minimum days from 12:00pm to 6:30pm for children enrolled in the program and for drop-in students.
 Minimum days are included in monthly rates.
 All children must bring lunches on minimum days as no lunch program is available.